Randomized Dimensionality Reduction for k-means Clustering: Experiments

 \subsection{Dimensionality Reduction Methods}

 Given $m$ points described with respect to $n$ features and the number of clusters $k$, our goal is to select or construct $r$ features on which we execute Lloyd's algorithm for $k$-means on this constructed set of features.
 In this section, we experiment with various methods for selecting or constructing the features.
 The number of features to be selected or extracted is part of the input as well.
-In particular, in Algorithm~\ref{alg:featureSelect} we do not consider $\epsilon$ to be part of the input.
-We test the performance of the proposed algorithms for various values of $r$.
-We summarize the \emph{dimensionality reduction methods} that we will perform our experimental evaluation below. \begin{description} \item[1.
+In particular, in Algorithm~\ref{alg:featureSelect} we do not consider $\varepsilon$ to be part of the input.
+We test the performance of the proposed algorithms for various values of $r$, and we compare our algorithms against other feature selection and feature extraction methods from the literature, that we summarize below: \begin{description} \item[1.
 Randomized Sampling with Exact SVD (Sampl/SVD).]
 This corresponds to Algorithm~\ref{alg:featureSelect} with the following modification.
 In the first step of the algorithm, the matrix $\matZ$ is calculated to contain exactly the top $k$ right singular vectors of $\matA$. \item[2.
 Randomized Sampling with Approximate SVD (Sampl/ApproxSVD).]
-This corresponds to Algorithm~\ref{alg:featureSelect} with $\epsilon$ fixed to $1/3$. \item[3.
+This corresponds to Algorithm~\ref{alg:featureSelect} with $\varepsilon$ fixed to $1/3$. \item[3.
 Random Projections (RP).]
 Here we use Algorithm~\ref{alg:chap62}.
 However, in our implementation we use the naive approach for the matrix-matrix multiplication in the third step (not the Mailman algorithm~\cite{LZ09}). \item[4.
 SVD.]
 This is Algorithm~\ref{alg:chap63} with the following modification.
 In the first step of the algorithm, the matrix $\matZ$ is calculated to contain exactly the top $k$ right singular vectors of $\matA$. \item[5.
 Approximate SVD (ApprSVD).]
-This corresponds to Algorithm~\ref{alg:chap63} with $\epsilon$ fixed to $1/3$. \item[6.
+This corresponds to Algorithm~\ref{alg:chap63} with $\varepsilon$ fixed to $1/3$. \item[6.
 Laplacian Scores (LapScores).]
 This corresponds to the feature selection method described in~\cite{HCN06}.
 We use the MATLAB code from \cite{LapScores} with the default parameters.
 In particular, in MATLAB notation we executed the following commands,

 \end{description}

 Finally, we also compare all these methods against evaluating the $k$-means algorithm in the full dimensional dataset which we denote by \texttt{kMeans}.